tomaszmichalak/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 # Using Brand Portal with AEM Assets{#using-brand-portal-with-aem-assets}

-Walk throughs of the AEM Author and AEM Assets Brand Portal integration.
+Walk-throughs of the AEM Author and AEM Assets Brand Portal integration.

 ## Brand Portal 6.4.4 features and enhancements {#brand-portal-features-and-enhancements-644}